gabldotink/subtrees/README.md

 The log level defaults to `info`, but you can set level via the command line argument `--log-level` or the environment variable `LOG_LEVEL` can be used to set the logging level.
 If both are set the command line value takes precedence.

 ## Technical Decisions
+### Language Choice
+I choose to use Go for several reasons.
+The first is because it is a simple language, making projects very maintainable.
+Go has excellent support for HTTP and JSON in the standard library.
+Go is statically typed, helping to catch bugs when the stakes are high, like when working with money.
+Go also has excellent performance charismatics.

+## Possible Improvement
 ### Support Multiple Accounts
 To make it simpler currently only a singular account is supported.
 If multiple are returned by the Starling API, then it only actions upon the first account.